 Outside the United States, particularly in common law jurisdictions like the United Kingdom, legal professionals are categorized as solicitors or barristers.

-• Barristers specialize in courtroom advocacy, representing clients in more complex cases.
+- Barristers focus on courtroom advocacy, representing clients in more demanding cases.
 Their work often involves legal research, preparing arguments, and presenting cases in court.
 Clients usually access barristers through solicitors rather than directly.

 These roles emphasize the division of labor within legal systems and reflect a structure not found in the United States, where attorneys often perform both functions.